-During your planning trip to Iceland, first, you will need to decide how many days you have to explore, and what are your main interested.
+During your planning trip to Iceland, first, you will need to decide how many days you have to explore, and what are your main interests.

-- If you are interested in going off-the-beaten-path in Iceland – Click here for the top Hidden Gems in Iceland.
+- If you are interested in going off the beaten path, I recommend visiting the 10 Top Hidden Gems in Iceland

 Below you can have an overview of Iceland’s main regions and things to expect to explore in each area.

-Here you can find some of the most visited attractions in Iceland, including waterfalls, icebergs and the landscape driving along the South Coast is incredible.
+Here you can find some of the most visited attractions in Iceland, including waterfalls, and icebergs, and the landscape driving along the South Coast is incredible.

-Here you can find some of the most visited attractions in Iceland, including waterfalls, icebergs and the landscape driving along the South Coast is incredible.
+Here you can find some of the most visited attractions in Iceland, including waterfalls, and icebergs, and the landscape driving along the South Coast is incredible.

 This area is less visited than South Iceland.
 With incredible volcanic features, especially around Lake Myvatn.
-This was my favorite region in Iceland
+This is my personal favorite region in Iceland

-Known as “small Iceland”; this fascinating geological region offers the real taste of Iceland: Glacier, volcanoes, waterfalls, fjords, and much more…
+Known as “small Iceland”; this fascinating geological region offers the real taste of Iceland: glaciers, volcanoes, waterfalls, fjords, and much more…

 They are on opposite sides of the Island, but in both, you can find stunning fjords, wildlife, lagoons, and lush farmlands